Reidaa/flr/README.md

 # FLR

 ## Description
-FLR (From Left to Right) is a general purpose trading bot.
+FLR is a general purpose trading bot.

 ## READ BEFORE USE
 1. If you don't enable `TEST_MODE`, you will be using REAL money.